braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/prediction_faq.md

 To fix this, you will need to change either the number of days and/or actions that define churn to capture more users.
 Make sure you are using `AND/OR` filters correctly so as to not create overly restrictive definitions.

 {% alert important %}
-While Predictive Churn is turned on at a company level, some app groups may not have enough users to build predictions.
-Typically, you need 300,000 Monthly Active Users in a single app group.
+While Predictive Churn is turned on at a company level, some workspaces may not have enough users to build predictions.
+Typically, you need 300,000 Monthly Active Users in a single workspace.
 {% endalert %}

 ### Problems with prediction audience size